- Do I have to reserve my spot(s) in advance?

 - Are gift certificates available?

 Yes!
-Gift certificates make a great gift for any occasion and can be purchased by amount or activity.
+Gift certificates make a great gift for any occasion and can be purchased by amount or activity by going to the Gift Card tab in the upper right hand corner or in our View All Availabilities button on lower right side of site.

 - Can I reserve Sea Spirit for a private party or function?